Martin Bormann: Last days in Berlin

-Hitler transferred his headquarters to the Führerbunker ("Leader's bunker") in Berlin on 16 January 1945, where he (along with Bormann, his secretary Else Krüger, and others) remained until the end of April.
+On 16 January 1945, Hitler transferred his headquarters to the Führerbunker ("Leader's bunker") in Berlin, where he (along with Bormann, Bormann's secretary Else Krüger, and others) remained until the end of April.
 The Führerbunker was located under the Reich Chancellery garden in the government district of the city centre.
 The Battle of Berlin, the final major Soviet offensive of the war, began on 16 April 1945.
 By 19 April, the Red Army started to encircle the city.
 On 20 April, his 56th birthday, Hitler made his last trip above ground.
 In the ruined garden of the Reich Chancellery, he awarded Iron Crosses to boy soldiers of the Hitler Youth.
 That afternoon, Berlin was bombarded by Soviet artillery for the first time.
 On 23 April, Albert Bormann left the bunker complex and flew to the Obersalzberg.
 He and several others had been ordered by Hitler to leave Berlin.

-In the early morning hours of 29 April 1945, Wilhelm Burgdorf, Goebbels, Hans Krebs, and Bormann witnessed and signed Hitler's last will and testament.
+In the early morning hours of 29 April 1945, Wilhelm Burgdorf, Goebbels, Hans Krebs and Bormann witnessed and signed Hitler's last will and testament.
 In the will, Hitler described Bormann as "my most faithful Party comrade" and named him executor of the estate.
-That same night, Hitler married Eva Braun in a civil ceremony.
+That same night Hitler married Eva Braun in a civil ceremony.

 As Soviet forces continued to fight their way into the centre of Berlin, Hitler and Braun committed suicide on the afternoon of 30 April.
 Braun took cyanide and Hitler shot himself.
 Pursuant to Hitler's instructions, their bodies were carried up to the Reich Chancellery garden and burned.
 In accordance with Hitler's last wishes, Bormann was named as Party Minister, thus officially confirming that he held the top position in the Party.
 Grand Admiral Karl Dönitz was appointed as the new Reichspräsident (President of Germany) and Goebbels became head of government and Chancellor of Germany.
-Hitler did not name any successor as Führer or as leader of the Nazi Party.
+Hitler did not name any successor to the title Führer.
 Goebbels and his wife Magda committed suicide the next day.

-On 2 May, the Battle in Berlin ended when General der Artillerie Helmuth Weidling, commander of the Berlin Defence Area, unconditionally surrendered the city to General Vasily Chuikov, commander of the Soviet 8th Guards Army.
+The Battle in Berlin ended when General der Artillerie Helmuth Weidling, commander of the Berlin Defence Area, unconditionally surrendered the city to General Vasily Chuikov, commander of the Soviet 8th Guards Army on 2 May.